ujjwalguptaofficial/mahal-doc/content/docs/basic/prop.md

 </script>
 ```

-In the above code - we have marked the variable `name` as Prop by using the decorator `Prop`.
+In the above code - we have marked the property `name` as Prop by using the decorator `Prop`.

-Let's use the component `Name` inside `Main` Component
+Let's use the component `Name` inside `Main` Component and pass input value name.

 ```
 <html>